 Finance leases provide our lessees with an alternative method to finance their container acquisitions.
-Finance leases are long-term in nature, typically ranging from three to eight years, usually the remainder of the container's useful life in marine services, and require relatively little customer service attention.
-They ordinarily require fixed payments over a defined period and provide lessees with a right to purchase the subject containers for a nominal amount at the end of the lease term.
+Finance leases are long-term in nature, typically ranging from three to eight years and require relatively little customer service attention.
+They ordinarily require fixed payments over a defined period and provide lessees with a right to purchase the subject containers for a nominal amount at the end of the lease term or have a term covering the remainder of the container's useful life in marine service.
 Per diem rates include an element of repayment of capital and, therefore, typically are higher than rates charged under term leases.
 Finance leases require the container lessee to keep the containers on lease for the entire term of the lease.
 Finance leases are reflected as "Net investment in direct finance and sales-type leases" on our balance sheet.
-As of December 31, 2010, approximately 3.7% of our total on hire fleet, as measured in TEU, was on finance leases with an average remaining term of 2.3 years.
+As of December 31, 2011, approximately 4.5% of our owned on hire fleet, as measured in TEU, was on finance leases with an average remaining term of 2.2 years.